Dementia and older people’s mental health liaison service contact information

 What we do

-The liaison service is an essential component of the dementia and older people’s mental health team.
+The service is an essential component of the Dementia and Older People’s Mental Health Team.

-We meet patients with many different mental health problems, such as:
+We work with patients with many different mental health problems, such as:

 • patients living with dementia with complex needs